Ne4istb/FastTweetFlashlightPlugin/README.md

-# FastTweetFlashlightPlugin
+# Flashlight Plugins
-Flashlight plugin for fast tweeting from Spotlight
+fasttweet - Flashlight plugin for fast tweeting from Spotlight